 The night is very cold.
-Without warm cloths or a fire the characters get a 10 Physical and 10 Functional stress per hour for 1d10 hours.
+Without warm cloths or a fire the characters get a 10 Physical Stress.

 Monotony

 The boredom is getting to the characters, they take 2 Mental Stress points and must make a successful Psyche roll or they cannot travel.